floooh/oryol/code/Modules/Gfx/doc/RenderLoop.md

 More information on render pass actions [is provided here](RenderPasses.md).

-Finally there's a number of GfxSetup member which tweak various Gfx resource system upper bounds.
-When starting with Oryol you don't need to care about those values too much, but they are either useful for very big apps (which use a lot of resources), or very small app which only use a handful resources.
+Finally there's a number of GfxSetup members which tweak various Gfx resource-system upper bounds.
+When starting with Oryol you don't need to care about those values yet, but tweaking those values will be useful for very big apps (which use a lot of resources), or very small app which only use a handful resources.

 Just for completeness, here are the GfxSetup members for resource